 1: Collect Rain Water in Trash Cans

 In an emergency, a trash can may be your best bet if you are running out of stored water.
-In a pinch you can turn your trash bin, perhaps used to store other prepping supplies up to that point, into a rain barrel.
+You can turn your trash bin, perhaps used to store other prepping supplies up to that point, into a rain barrel.
 This project requires two holes cut at the top and bottom for the downspout and faucet, PVC piping to construct a downspout, gasket fittings, and tubing for the faucet.
-Fittings may be secured with washers and sealed with silicon caulking.
+Fittings may be secured with washers and sealed with silicone caulking.

 2: Make a Super-Sized Rocket Stove